ajmalsiddiqui/ajmals-website/content/blog/syntactical-quirks-in-javascript-explained.md

 <!--more-->

+> Note: JavaScript is considered to be a very complex language.
+It is filled with things (read: pitfalls) that defy all reason, and require an understanding of the innards of the language to figure out why it works the way it does.
+Hence, I **strongly** recommend you go over the articles linked in the Suggested Reading section, especially if you are expecting to be interviewed for your JS skills.

 Every programming language has some pieces of syntax that can confuse (read: scare) a developer looking at them for the first time.
 And given a language with a pace of evolution that is incredibly fast, such instances of weird syntax are inevitable.
 This article talks about 3 of such syntactical quirks that intimidated me when I first encountered them:

 * the Spread Operator
 * Immediately Invoked Functional Expressions
 * Implicit return arrow functions

+> Note: This article was written in 2018, and while the contents still hold true as of now, the language has evolved even more and this article barely scratches the surface of what JS can look like.
+The Suggested Reading section at the end of this article is a good place to start if you're left wanting for more!

 These syntactical “quirks” might have intimidated me the first time I saw them, but now I use them all the time.